atlassian-api/atlassian-python-api/README.rst

         url='http://localhost:8080',
         username='admin',
         password='admin')

-    JQL = 'project = DEMO AND status IN ("To Do", "In Progress") ORDER BY issuekey'

-    data = jira.jql(JQL)
+    JQL = 'project = DEMO AND status IN ("To Do", "In Progress") ORDER BY issuekey' data = jira.jql(JQL)
     print(data)

-Also, you can use the Bitbucket module e.g. for get project list
+Also, you can use the Bitbucket module e.g. for getting project list

 .. code-block:: python